Mach1Studios/m1-research-blog/content/glossary/general-terms.md

 ---

 ### [Headlocked](../general-terms#headlocked)
 Head-locked spatial audio is anchored at a point relative to the listener.
+Technically equivelent to just stereo audio playback, however we have seen rise to the usage of spatial audio processing effects such as HRTFs, room modeling, reverbs and binaural filters being applied to headlocked stereo audio and earning the right to be called "spatial audio", we are very weary of this as it causes confusion in expectations for creators, developers and consumers alike.

+It should be noted that there is no effect process that happens in headlocked spatial audio processes that couldn't be applied to `spatial audio` with headtracking to make it even more effective.

 ##### Synonyms :
 ##### Related Terms : [Headtracked](../general-terms#headtracking)